alttch/latencymon/README.md

 greater than the specified number

 * when *--syslog* option is specified, logs all messages to syslog.
-Useful to run the tool in background or as a system service
+Useful to run the tool in the background or as a system service

 * when *--chart* option is specified, outputs the result as a live chart in the console